 We Have the Experience to Help You in Creditor Lawsuits

 In the most basic sense, creditors make their money by collecting on debts.
 So when a debt has gone unpaid for long enough, they will pursue legal action to recover what is owed to them.
 The creditor still has the burden of proof in a debt collection lawsuit, which means they must be able to prove all of their allegations and justify the judgment they seek.
-Raichelson Law, P.C. will aggressively combat a debt collection lawsuit by employing a number of defenses that have proven to be successful.
+Law Office of Michael H. Raichelson will aggressively combat a debt collection lawsuit by employing a number of defenses that have proven to be successful.
 Creditors regularly fail to bring lawsuits in a timely manner, they may use deception and threats that violate the Fair Debt Collection Practices Act, or they may have acted improperly during repossession.
 Our Oxnard bankruptcy attorneys have the experience and legal knowledge that you need when facing a lawsuit against large creditors and banks.

 Filing for bankruptcy can allow you more time to pay back your creditors and do so under more favorable terms.
 Our bankruptcy lawyers can guide you through Chapter 7 or Chapter 13 bankruptcy, which can respectively liquidate assets or design a repayment plan.
 A major benefit of filing for bankruptcy is that it imposes an automatic stay against collection efforts.
 These are viable solutions to facing a lawsuit, but they are also complex processes that require an experienced bankruptcy lawyer who can ensure you are informed every step of the way.

 Lawsuits Can Result in Judgment Liens against You